chrehall68/vls/README.md

 Inspired by the lack of editor support in existing Verilog extensions for VSCode, this repository contains a powerful, hand-written Verilog language server and an extension to use it with VSCode.

+To use the extension, simply open the workspace containing your Verilog project.
+Assuming the project is opened in Trusted mode, the extension should be able to instantly provide feedback.

 ## Functionality

 This Language Server works for Verilog files.